-MEETING ROOMS OR LARGE EVENTS
+ADDITIONAL MEETING ROOMS OR SUPPLEMENTARY ROOMS FOR LARGE EVENTS

-The Gyldenløve Salon features windows facing Bredgade in continuation of Moltkes Salon.
-The Gyldenløve Salon is named for Count Ulrik Frederik Gyldenløve, who built the original edifice then known as ‘Gyldenløve’s Little Mansion.’
+Gyldenløve Salon features windows facing Bredgade in continuation of Moltkes Salon.
+Gyldenløve Salon is named for Count Ulrik Frederik Gyldenløve, who built the original edifice then known as ‘Gyldenløve’s Little Mansion.’
 The ‘large’ mansion is situated on the corner of Kongens Nytorv and Nyhavn and is today known as Charlottenborg Palace.
 In 1955, the original panels were rediscovered and the ancient artworks were restored by conservators of the National Museum of Denmark.
 The walls also feature old maps of Copenhagen of that era within the ancient fortifications.

 Back to event spaces on the first floor

 Up to 150 guests